usds/erap-guidance/pages/promising-practice-guides/eviction-diversion.md

 From the <a href="https://home.treasury.gov/system/files/136/FACT_SHEET-Emergency-Rental-Assistance-Program_May2021.pdf">May 7, 2021 Fact sheet</a>

-#### Protects Renters from Eviction While Payments Are Being Made on Their Behalf.
+#### Protect renters from eviction while payments are being made on their behalf.

 Starting with today’s guidance, programs must prohibit the eviction of renters for nonpayment in months for which they receive emergency rental assistance.
 While most landlords are working to secure relief and help renters stay in place, Treasury strongly encourages grantees to require that landlords not evict tenants for nonpayment of rent for 30 to 90 days longer than the period covered by the emergency rental assistance as a condition of receiving payment.

-{% include _card-example-forms.html %}

 ## White House Eviction Prevention Summit